MlgJcqt/openface_investigFR/README.md

 * Docker
 * Python

-[1] Go in your Dockerfile folder and build container
+[1] Build container from Dockerfile folder

 (The container here is based on bamos/openface, with an added line to solve path issue)